AArashev/bank-marketing-prediction/README.md

 # Bank Marketing Prediction

 This project involves predicting the outcomes of bank marketing campaigns using various classification and regression models.
 The dataset contains information about phone calls made by a Portuguese bank to market term deposits.
-The goal is to determine whether a client will subscribe to the product based on various features.
+The goal is determining whether a client will subscribe to the product based on various features.

 ## Project Structure